leewtai/leewtai.github.io/courses/linear_regression/homeworks/applied/final_proj_reproduce.md

     - Adding or removing features.
 This should not be the same as the data features above but features that change the model.
   - Creating a simulation to verify that the approach/model has desirable properties in the context of the problem, e.g.
-    - statistical power with the given sample size, feature size, and minimum detectable effect
+    - reasonable statistical power with the given sample size, feature size, and minimum detectable effect
     - unbiasedness in the parameter of interest
-    - is more robust to outliers
+    - is more robust to outliers than past models
-    - ...
+    - etc ...
   - Testing a particular assumption mentioned in the paper or required by the model that isn't explicitly verified in the paper.
   - Changing the evaluation criteria for the result
   - Improving the model based on any of the tests above